Our Board of Directors

 Wendy Lavelle is a Senior Project Manager within the Chief Financial Officer Group at Bank of America, where she manages end-to-end cross-functional projects across multiple lines of business and enterprise technology teams.
 She has over 15 years of experience as a Senior IT Project Manager.
 Wendy has also served as a senior leader within the Diversity and Inclusion Group (HOLA) for Bank of America since 2006, organizing multiple community volunteer events to support nonprofits in Charlotte as well as Mexico.
 In this role, she developed Community Mentoring Programs for the YMCA and LAWA that pair Latino students with corporate mentors before and during their transition to the corporate world.
 Her volunteer efforts won her the President's Volunteer Service Award in 2015.
 With her strong background in community engagement, Wendy is committed to LAC's mission.
 Wendy was born and raised in Guayaquil, Ecuador and has a Bachelor’s Degree in Computer Science from Escuela Superior Politécnica del Litoral (ESPOL).

-Lieutenant Christian Wagner is a 16-year member of the Charlotte-Mecklenburg Police Department.
+Lieutenant Christian Wagner is a 17-year member of the Charlotte-Mecklenburg Police Department (CMPD).
 Christian’s mom, a native of Panama, met Christian’s dad when he was stationed in the Canal Zone in the U.S. Army.
 His parents relocated to New Jersey after getting married, where he grew up, but he still has a large family in Panama.
-Christian has been an advocate for Latino victims as a member of the police department, where he has been assigned as an officer and traffic coordinator in the B-1/Providence Division; officer in the Research and Planning Division; and, Sergeant, Response Area Commander, Staff Sergeant and Lieutenant in the Eastway Division.
+Christian has been an advocate for Latino residents of the area as a member of the police department, where he has been assigned as an officer and traffic coordinator in the B-1/Providence Division; officer in the Research and Planning Division; Sergeant, Response Area Commander; Staff Sergeant and Lieutenant in the Eastway Division; he currently serves as CMPD´s Community Wellness Lieutenant.
 He has a BA in Sociology from North Carolina State University and an MPA from the University of North Carolina at Charlotte.